 Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Bus no. 11 stops at the stops “Háteigskirkja” and “Háteigskóli”.
-From both stops it is about 250m to the Academy of the Arts premises at Stakkahlíð.
+From both stops it is about 250m to the schools premises at Stakkahlíð.

 The “Hlíðar” stop on Miklubraut is about 400m away and is where trams no. 1, 3, 6, 13, 55 and 57 stop.